List of Outlaw Star characters: Ronald "Ron" MacDougall

 Gene accuses Ron of being the man who killed his father, and, as such, the MacDougalls are major antagonists throughout the first half of the show as Gene attempts to track them and exact revenge.
 Although Gene remembers seeing the El Dorado destroy his father's ship, however, Ron doesn't recall anything of the sort, noting that he has taken on so many similar jobs over his lifetime that he couldn't possibly remember them all.
 His ignorance of the incident only infuriates Gene more, but, because he possesses rare knowledge of the Galactic Leyline, Gene is always forced to hesitate when given a chance to finally kill him.

 Despite his amoral personality, Ron is fiercely protective of his younger brother, Harry, who he considers his only family.
 At the Leyline, after Harry is mortally wounded by Hazanko, Ron becomes mad with grief and rage and subsequently attacks both Gene and Nguyen Khan.
-Gene counters Ron's caster attack with a powerful #9 shell, however, which propels him up into a starry void and leaves him severely wounded.
+Gene counters Ron's caster attack with a powerful #9 shell, however, which propels him off the stone walkway and down into the sepia-colored Noise (video) like void below which leaves him severely wounded.
 He only lives because Harry, who had copied his memory and personality into the Shangri La's (the El Dorado was destroyed after Harry's duel in the asteroid field) Main Computer, is able to rescue and rejuvenate him inside of the ship.
 Both brothers defeated, they decide to temporarily retreat, although they vow that it isn't the last Gene will hear from the MacDougall Brothers.